 - Parents are normally the first point of contact.
 Concerns are normally discussed with parents to gain their view of events, unless it is felt that this may put the child or other person at risk, or may interfere with the course of a police investigation, or may unduly delay the referral, or unless it is otherwise unreasonable to seek consent.
-Advice will be sought from social care, or in some circumstances police, where necessary. - Any discussion with parents about a safe guarding concern will be noted on the child's file, and parents made aware of this written record. - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will be made, except where the procedures of the Local

-- Safeguarding Children Board/Local Safeguarding Partners does not allow this, for example, where it is believed that the child may be placed at risk. - This will usually be the case where the parent is the likely abuser or where sexual abuse may have occurred. - If there is a possibility that advising a parent beforehand may place a child at greater risk (or interfere with a police response) the designated person should consider seeking advice from children's social care, about whether or not to advise parents beforehand, and should record and follow the advice given.
+Advice will be sought from social care, or in some circumstances police, where necessary. - Parents are informed when we make a record of concerns in their child's file and that we also make a note of any discussion we have with them regarding a concern. - If a suspicion of abuse warrants referral to social care, parents are informed at the same time that the referral will be made, except where the procedures of the Local Safeguarding Children Board/Local Safeguarding Partners does not allow this, for example, where it is believed that the child may be placed at risk. - This will usually be the case where the parent is the likely abuser or where sexual abuse may have occurred. - If there is a possibility that advising a parent beforehand may place a child at greater risk (or interfere with a police response) the designated person should consider seeking advice from children's social care, about whether or not to advise parents beforehand, and should record and follow the advice given.